Detailed guides to painful problems, treatments & more

 Both groups did great at first, more than halving their pain.
 If stopped there, the study would have shown that magnesium was no better than a placebo.
 But then the placebo group’s numbers rebounded, while the magnesium folks stayed low… for six months.
 The improvement wasn’t huge, but it wasn’t small either.
 I wouldn’t turn it down.

-This is a clearly positive result on its face — which is such a rarity in this field that it’s cause for too-good-to-be-true concern.
-It is “just one study,” with unknown flaws, and unreplicated.
+It’s “just one study,” with unknown flaws, and still unreplicated as of 2024.
 Most important, this experiment just cannot tell us anything about the effect of magnesium on the most common kinds of pain, which are mostly not neuropathic.
-Back pain without neuropathy is a good proxy for many other kinds of pain; back pain with neuropathy is more about neuropathy than “back pain.”
+But it’s still a noteworthy positive result.